Elaine-Yuetong/W1_model/COVENANT_HEADROOM.md

 The covenant headroom metric's timing interacts with other metrics in ways that create combined signals more informative than any individual metric:

 **Interaction with Leverage and Coverage:**
-The ratio inputs to covenant headroom are the same as those computed for the leverage and coverage metrics.
+See LEVERAGE.md → Section "Signal Timing" and INTEREST_COVERAGE.md → Section "Signal Timing" — covenant headroom compression trend mirrors these metrics' deterioration; use stored alert levels for combined signal assessment.
 When both the standalone ratio alert (e.g. leverage in Aggressive band) and the covenant headroom alert (e.g. 12% headroom) are active simultaneously, the combined signal confirms that the deterioration is both economically significant and legally consequential.
 Neither alone is as informative as both together.

 **Interaction with Debt Maturity Wall:**
 The interest rate reset stress test in Covenant Headroom Formula 3 uses the maturity schedule from the Debt Maturity Wall metric.
 When a large maturity is approaching and the interest rate reset would compress coverage below the covenant minimum, the covenant headroom metric quantifies exactly how many basis points of rate increase the company can absorb before breaching.
 This is the most precise forward-looking stress computation the system produces.